anjiqbal/100DaysOfCode/README.md

 ### Today's progress:

-- I learnt how to use the debuggging tool when running tests.
+- I learnt how to use the debugging tool when running tests.
 - I wrote tests as part of a team using Playwright.
 - I did a presentation on my learning today.